Here you will find services relating to Driver and Vehicle Services (DVS) in Western Australia.

 Here you will find forms and publications available relating to taxi and charter services in Western Australia.

 Information on how the Department of Transport helps regulate the Western Australian taxi industry.
-Contact the Passenger Services section for taxi and charter vehicle enquiries.
+Contact On-demand Transport for taxi and charter vehicle enquiries.

 Use this page to help locate key areas of the Taxi and charter vehicles site.